Just-a-lurker/contentvec/README.md

 # ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers
 # This is a fork for my Vietnamese voice conversion project.
+All modifications can be found in commit history.
-The trarining is done on Windows, detailed commands used can be found in AllUsedCommand.txt
+# The trarining is done on Windows, detailed commands used can be found in AllUsedCommand.txt

 This repository provides the official PyTorch implementation of [ContentVec](https://arxiv.org/abs/2204.09224).